Livingston, Texas

 Livingston is a town in and the county seat of Polk County, Texas, United States.
 With a population of 5,640 at the 2020 census, it is the largest city in Polk County.
-It is located approximately 46 mi south of Lufkin and roughly 74 mi northeast of Houston.
+It is located about 46 mi south of Lufkin and roughly 74 mi northeast of Houston.
 The city was originally settled in 1835 as Springfield.
 Its name was changed in 1846 to Livingston, when it was designated as the county seat of Polk County.

 The Alabama-Coushatta Indian Reservation is located to the east of Livingston.
-They traditionally occupied territory in what is now east Texas and Louisiana.
+The tribe traditionally occupied territory in what is now East Texas and Louisiana.
 The 2000 census reported a resident population of 480 persons within the reservation.
 The tribe has nearly 1200 enrolled members.

 Geography

 According to the United States Census Bureau, the town has a total area of 8.4 sqmi, of which 8.4 sqmi are land and 0.12% is covered by water.
-However, the town of Livingston is approximately 10 mi east of Lake Livingston, which is the largest drinking-water reservoir in Texas.
+However, the town of Livingston is about 10 mi east of Lake Livingston, which is the largest drinking-water reservoir in Texas.

-The zip code is 77351 for the general area of Livingston.
+The zip code for the general area of Livingston is 77351.